When Is the Best Time to Water the Grass?

 When Should I Water My Grass?

 Timing is important when it comes to watering your grass.
-You’ll save water (and money) and have a better looking lawn if you water at the right times.
+You’ll save water (and money) and have a better looking lawn if you know the best time to water your grass.

 Time of Day